Bright Green Miracles

-Nothing says spring produce like peas.
+Nothing says springtime produce like peas and this Verdant Springtime Soup with Cashew-Lavender Drizzle is popping with peas!
 They are like little bright green miracles- packed with protein, vitamin C, fiber and vitamin A. Such a simple food is easy to overlook, though.
 After all, who hasn’t has badly prepared peas?
 Maybe you remember those yucky gray-brown mushy kind from the can you got in the school cafeteria?
 Put your fears to rest.
 There is nothing mushy, gray or outdated in this soup.

 You can find amazing fresh peas this time of year at most farmer’s markets.
 The fresh herbs in the recipe, thyme and tarragon, should also be in season, or available at your local grocer.
 Can’t find fresh peas?
 No worries, a one pound bag of frozen and thawed peas will also work.
 Culinary lavender is widely available, often with spices, teas or in natural food store bulk bins.
 Be sure you get culinary lavender, not potpourri – that might not be edible.
 If all else fails, you can find culinary lavender online pretty easily.